ContinuumIO/numba-nextgen-docs/docs/source/typing.rst

 invocations.
 The cartesian product algorithm ([3]_) avoids this by sharing monomorphic template instantiations.
 It considers all possible receivers of a message send, and takes the union of the results of all instances of the cartesian product substitution.
-They do not seem to address circular type dependencies (?), where the receiver can change based on the input
+The paper does not seem to address circular type dependencies, where the receiver can change based on the input types:
-types:

 .. code-block:: python